algosup/2023-2024-project-3-virtual-processor-team-3/README.md

 Processing a text file written in ALGORASM or a .gras file will create a new file named as the previous one but with the .grml extension.

 ## How To Install

+Firstly, you'll need to install GCC (if not done yet): [Download GCC now](https://gcc.gnu.org) ! \
+Follow the instructions to download gcc on the website.

+- Then, check out our latest release: [Latest release here](https://github.com/algosup/2023-2024-project-3-virtual-processor-team-3/tags)
+- Download the source code.
+You'll find everything you need, documentation, code, etc...
+Feel free to familiarize yourself with the files.
+- And voila!
+You're all set for a fresh start with ALGORASM and ALGORISK.

 ## How To Use